yaokun20241219/ClearerVoice-Studio/README.md

 - **Speech separation**
 - **[Target speaker extraction](train/target_speaker_extraction)**

-### 3. **speechscore**
+### 3. **SpeechScore**
-The <a href="https://github.com/modelscope/ClearerVoice-Studio/tree/main/speechscore">`speechscore`<a/> folder provides scripts to evaluate the quality of speech processed through the toolkit.
+The <a href="https://github.com/modelscope/ClearerVoice-Studio/tree/main/speechscore">`SpeechScore`<a/> folder provides scripts to evaluate the quality of speech processed through the toolkit.
 It includes metrics and tools to assess:

 - Signal-to-Noise Ratio (SNR)
 - Perceptual Evaluation of Speech Quality (PESQ)